 If you want a bigger and louder way to announce special hours or that you’re hiring, use banners.
 Using the right size and colors and having the right placement ensures your message is clearly seen, and at a further distance than static clings.
-Banners are weather resistant and one of the simplest types of signage to install.
+Vinyl banners are weather resistant and one of the simplest types of signage to install.
 The only small issue with a banner is that it might have some wrinkles from shipping or storing, and it takes a couple of hours in the sun or heat for those to come out.

 Rigid signs, made of plastic or acrylic, are also two good interior options.
 You can attach them to your restaurant’s walls or put them on a windowsill.
 With the latter option, your message can be seen for customers inside or outside depending on the placement.
 Rigid plastic signs are lightweight but still a durable option.
 A benefit of acrylic signage is that it’s safer to use than glass, but a disadvantage is that it will scratch.

 Seating & Directional Signage

 Another common need in restaurants is seating arrangements and directional signage.
 In smaller restaurants, or those with fixed seating arrangements, this need doesn’t exist.
 In bigger restaurants that often adjust seating to accommodate larger parties or busier times, this type of signage is a must.